Linch1/usefull_server_scripts/Keycloak.md

 If when you try to log to your app using keycloak appears the error **Invalid parameter: redirect_uri**
 - Go to keycloak console
 - Check the _WARNING_ message of the invalid redirect and take the **redirect_uri** attribute _value_ ( it should be the last message if no other operationg have been done )
+	- Usually in localhost ( if it happens on the login attempt ) the url should be **http://localhost:8080/sso/login**
 - go to keycloak admin panel
 - Open the app client
 - add the url that you toke in the **Valid Redirect URIs** field.

 # Deploy custom user storage spi